-The NCTJ stands for the National Council for the Training of Journalists and it is something most major organisations look for when hiring journalists.
+NCTJ stands for the National Council for the Training of Journalists and it is a charity which provides a world-class education and training system for aspiring journalists, meeting the demands of a fast-changing multimedia industry.
 And we are the best in the business at teaching it.